 SINGING PASTA | EAT AND BE EATEN | ANIMATION

-___ This 30 second-long animation from 2000 was created by FL@33's Tomi Vollauschek.
+This 30 second-long stop-motion animation from 2000 was created by FL@33's Tomi Vollauschek.
 Together with Tomi's AAT application it won the first prize at the International Noos Multimedia Competition 2001 organised by French interactive television company and internet provider Noos (now Numericable).
 Singing Pasta and AAT were exhibited at FIAC 2001 – the annual international art fair in Paris.

 ___ Singing Pasta or Eat And Be Eaten was submitted to this competition with an alternative soundtrack.